uoftcsed/uoftcsed.github.io/README.md

 - Remove non-CSEd papers
 - Add CSEd papers published in non-CS venues
-- Append the numerical month to each entry tag/name.
+- Pre-pend the numerical month to each entry tag/name.
 (This helps with ordering, as bibtexbrowser orders by year and then alphabetically by entry tag.)
 - Add a comment field.
-Comment field are appended to the reference, which is useful for linking to slides or highlighting an award.
+Comment field text can include html tags and is appended to the reference, which is useful for linking to slides or highlighting an award.